1. How to run a Scenario

 Surface.csv files: Grid of points generated through the pit each period.

-Several charts and sheets in which you can analyze the production in each period, the stock process by periods, the average grade of processes and dump, NPV per period, the cumulative NPV (Net Present Value), etc.
+Provides you a short report with the main results of the optimization: several charts and sheets in which you can analyze the production in each period, the stockpiles by periods, the average grade of processes and dump, NPV per period, the cumulative NPV (Net Present Value), etc.

-Information on the mining sequence based on each block extracted along with period mined and processed, destination, economic value, and all the information used in the optimization.
-This file also allows us to identify blocks that were stocked and the algorithm decision making process.
+This file offers a detailed report of all the mined blocks and their specificities: information on the mining sequence based on each block extracted, along with mined and processed periods, destinations, economic value, and all the information used for the optimization.
+This file also allows you to identify blocks that were stocked and the algorithm decision-making process.

-The surface files are a point set numbered according to the mining periods and contain information about the coordinates of the surface blocks.
+The surface scenario brings a grid of points generated through the pit of each period: each surface is named according to its mining periods and contains information about the topographic coordinates at that time.
 These files can be imported into the viewer separately so that you can verify and validate your data before starting the optimization process.

 Note: The surfaces are exported/imported from/at MiningMath in Coordinates.